juergenweb/JkPublishPages/README.md

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/action.png)

-Once you have selected the action to move the page to a new parent page, another box will appear where you can select the new parent page.
+If you have selected the action to move the page to a new parent page, another box will appear where you can select the new parent page.

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/move.png)